vseryakov/alpinejs-app/README.md

 Render a template or component inside the container from the expression which must return a template name or nothing to clear the container.

-This can be an alternative to the `x-if` Alpine directive especially with multiple top elements because x-if only support one top element.
+This can be an alternative to the `x-if` Alpine directive especially with multiple top elements because x-if only supports one top element.

 ```html
 <div x-template="template"></div>